aws-samples/config-resource-compliance-dashboard/README.md

 1. Deploy QuickSight Dashboard using the [CID-CMD](https://github.com/aws-samples/aws-cudos-framework-deployment) tool:
    - Navigate to the AWS Management Console and open AWS CloudShell.
-Be sure to be in the correct region
+Be sure to be in the correct region.
-   - The tool requires Python 3
+   - The tool requires Python 3.
    - Make sure you have the latest pip package installed:
     ```
     python3 -m ensurepip --upgrade